Is your school or community center located in the Chattanooga metropolitan area and would you like to:

 - Add opportunities for hands-on science in biology, ecology and earth science.

-By planning, establishing and maintaining such projects, students learn valuable life skills, including patience and teamwork.
+By planning, establishing and maintaining such projects, they learn valuable life skills, including patience and teamwork.
 They can engage parents and the wider community in a project they can point to with pride for years to come.